Review Your Data

 Every Discovery and Litigation database is equipped with two preset Categories: All Folders and Favorites.

-While All Folders has always been an existing view, the addition of Favorites makes it simple to manage your most accessed, or top of mind folders in one location.
+While All Folders has always been an existing view, the addition of Favorites makes it simple to manage your most accessed or top of mind folders in one location.
 Favorites are unique to each user and available for all access levels.

 To get started organizing your favorite folders, navigate to your folder list.
 In Discovery, the folder list is located via the REVIEW tab.
 In Litigation, the folder list is located via the DOCUMENTS tab.